brikis98/terratest/docs/README.md

 #### config.yml

-Collections are registred in the `_config.yml` file like other typical Jekyll collections.
+Collections are registered in the `_config.yml` file like other typical Jekyll collections.
 Additional field used in the configuration is: `sort_by: order`.
 It ensures that collection's documents are displayed in the right order.
 The `order` is set then in every collection document.
 For large collections it's recommended to split files into several folders, and then to use 3-digit numbers.
 So each folder would have reserved range of numbers, like: `100 - 199`, `200-299`, etc. It makes easy to add new documents without overwriting `order` fields in other docs.